Joe Travis

 Joe Travis (c.
-1815 – Unknown) was an enslaved man who was one of the only survivors of the Battle of the Alamo.
-Joe was sold four times in his life, with his most well known owner being William B. Travis, a 19th century lawyer and soldier, who would later serve as one of the commanding officers at The Battle of the Alamo.
+1815 – unknown) was an enslaved man who was one of the only survivors of the Battle of the Alamo.
+Joe was sold four times in his life, with his most well-known owner being William B. Travis, a 19th-century lawyer and soldier, who would later serve as one of the commanding officers at the Battle of the Alamo.

 Early life

-Joe Travis was born in Lexington, Kentucky in 1815, to his mother Elizabeth.
-He had five siblings, all whom had different fathers.
+Joe Travis was born in Lexington, Kentucky, in 1815, to his mother Elizabeth.
+He had five siblings, all of whom had different fathers.
 One of his siblings was abolitionist and novelist, William Wells Brown.
 Brown escaped enslavement in 1833 and is considered the first African American to publish a novel, titled Clotel, in 1853.
-Travis’ grandfather was also said to be Daniel Boone, famous pioneer and folk hero of the United States, who was father to his mother Elizabeth.
+Travis’ paternal grandfather was said to be Daniel Boone, famous pioneer and folk hero of the United States.

-Joe grew up working in the fields with his family and often spent his free time fishing and hunting, or working extra jobs to save money to help his family.
+Travis grew up working in the fields with his family and often spent his free time fishing and hunting, or working extra jobs to save money to help his family.
 The owner of the farm, and Joe, was Dr. John Young.
 Young founded Marthasville, Missouri, where he would move Joe and the rest of his slaves.
-Joe would work as Young’s farmhand until the age of 14, when he, his mother, his brother, and his sister, were sold to Isaac Mansfield, a businessman from Connecticut.
+Joe would work as Young's farmhand until the age of 14, when he, his mother, his brother, and his sister, were sold to Isaac Mansfield, a businessman from Connecticut.

 Joe lived in St. Louis, Missouri for several years before Mansfield decided to move to New Orleans in 1832.
 Mansfield would then move his family and slaves to Texas, which was part of Mexico at the time.
 Slavery was illegal in Mexican territories in the 1830s, so Joe and the other slaves were brought in, stating that they were indentured servants.
 Joe would be technically considered an indentured servant until Mansfield died in 1834.
 Joe was not granted his freedom when his master died.
 He and his family were sold to pay for Mansfield's debts, and Joe never saw any of his family members again.